The Southern Beekeepers Association has the following Executive:

 - Mr Neal Costello is the Association’s Webmaster

-- Ms Ronnie Voigt is the Coordinator of the annual Beginners Training Course
+- Ms Ronnie Voigt is the Coordinator of the Association’s training courses, both the annual Beginners training courses and the Intermediate and Advanced courses.

-- Ms Debra Quartararo is the Coordinator of the Association’s presence at various Shows in southern Tasmania
+- Mss Lori Lakos and Debra Quartararo are the Coordinators of the Association’s presence at various Shows in southern Tasmania

-- Coordinators of the Association’s Apiary Sites: Gary Weiley for the Crib Hill Road site and Nigel Reeves for the Clear Hill Road site.
+- Coordinators of the Association’s Apiary Sites: Gary Weiley for the Crib Hill Road site and (pro-tem) for the two new sites at the Esperance River and near Hastings Cave; Nigel Reeves for the Clear Hill Road site.

-- Chairman of the Hive Site Allocation Committee: TBA
+- Chairman of the Hive Site Allocation Committee: Ross Gordon

-Meetings of the Association are held monthly in Glenorchy, with an attendance averaging about 35.
+Meetings of the Association are held monthly at the Glenorchy LINC, with an attendance averaging about 45.
 For more details, see the ‘News’ tab.

 Some of the key benefits of becoming a member include: